frictionlessdata/datapackage-pipelines/README.md

 _Parameters_:

 Loads the resource specified in the `resource` parameter from the data package located at `url`.
+All properties of the loaded resource will be copied - `path` and `schema` included.

+- `url` - a URL pointing to the datapackage in which the required resource resides

-`resource` can be
+- `resource` - can be
    - List of strings, interpreted as resource names to load
    - String, interpreted as a regular expression to be used to match resource names
    - an integer, indicating the index of the resource in the data package (0-based)

-All properties of the loaded resource will be copied - `path` and `schema` included.
+- `limit-rows` - if provided, will limit the number of rows fetched from the source.
+Takes an integer value which specifies how many rows of the source to stream.

-If the `stream` parameter is provided and is set to false, then the resource will be added to the datapackage but not streamed.
+- `stream` - if provided and is set to false, then the resource will be added to the datapackage but not streamed.

 *Example*: